Kim Deal: Solo releases, LSXX, and All Nerve

 A new single, "Wait in the Car", was released on October 3, 2017.
 On March 2, 2018, the reunited lineup released All Nerve, their first studio album in ten years, to widespread critical acclaim.
 In the following months, the Breeders also collaborated on multiple tracks of Courtney Barnett's May 2018 album Tell Me How You Really Feel, with Kim and Kelley singing backing vocals on the singles "Nameless, Faceless" and "Crippling Self-Doubt and a General Lack of Confidence".

+In August 2024, Deal announced the pending November 22 release of her debut solo album, Nobody Loves You More, noting it contains several collaborations.
+Mojo and Uncut listed the album in their year-end rankings of the best albums of 2024, respectively placing it at number six and number forty-two.